KvasikCzE/zakladnijednotka/README.md

-HTML web page using CSS about graduation theme basic unit
+HTML web site using CSS about graduation theme basic unit